Broadband Breakfast on May 17, 2023 – The Ongoing Impact of Buy America Rules

 Panelists

-- Daniel Castro, Vice President, Information Technology and Innovation Foundation and Director, Center for Data Innovation.
+- Daniel Castro, Vice President, Information Technology and Innovation Foundation and Director, Center for Data Innovation

 - Other panelists have been invited